Chris Newman is “in the virtuoso class” (The Guardian) and is the UK’s premier flat-picking guitarist.

 LE CANARD FOLK, (Belgium), Janvier 2011

 "Qui ne connait Chris Newman, le brillant guitariste et mandoliniste anglais?
 Tout récemment, nous vous présentons le cd qu’il a enregistré avec la harpiste Máire Ní Chathasaigh.
 Le voici à présent qui célèbre ses 40 ans de carrière avec quelques excellents musiciens.
 De la musique anglaise, écossaise et irlandaise surtout, mais aussi québécoise, américaine, un rag, un blues, un ou deux jazz...
 Il a joué avec Boys of the Lough, avec Stéphane Grappelli, Diz Disley.
 Son premier cd solo date de 1981, et c’est en 85 qu’il a décidé de tourner le dos au business pour revenir à ses racines folk.
 C’est donc une vaste expérience et beaucoups d’influences, mais aussi un sens de la composition, qui l’amènent à traverser les genres de manière très naturelle.
-Capable d’une énergie incisive (“Not likley”) tout comme d’une douceur enivrante (“Air on a shoestring”, “Closing time”), ce virtuose nous livre là une perle de plus."
+Capable d’une énergie incisive (“Not likely”) tout comme d’une douceur enivrante (“Air on a shoestring”, “Closing time”), ce virtuose nous livre là une perle de plus."

 HALLANDSPOSTEN (Sweden), 12 januari 2011